generoi/campaign/README.txt

 3. Add an additional textfield-component to contain the correct question value.
    - Set the default value to the key of the select alternative
-   - Make the component private and inactive.
+   - Make the component inactive (NOT private!).
    - Also hide the label.

 4. Finally go to "Form settings"